devjeetdawn14/snake_game/README.md

 this is the README.md file

 Hello my developer friend.
-Today i created my first python project which is a snake game and I am very much excited to share this simple and basic game with you.
+Today I created my first python project which is a snake game and I am very much excited to share this simple and basic game with you.
 This is a snake game which you can play.
 The snake can be controlled by arrow keys.